Measuring Impact

 Principles of Drug Addiction Treatment: A Research Based Guide (Third Edition).

-“greater use of RCCs appears to be associated with longer duration of recovery and higher recovery capital, which in turn is associated with better quality of life and higher self-esteem and lower levels of psychological distress.”
+“Greater use of RCCs appears to be associated with longer duration of recovery and higher recovery capital, which in turn is associated with better quality of life and higher self-esteem and lower levels of psychological distress.”

 John F. Kelly, PhD, Recovery Research Institute, in conjunction with Harvard Medical School, (2020)